The Sony Touch PRS-600 eBook Reader was originally launched in 2009 to contend with the first generation of the Amazon

-The device is less smaller and lighter than a regular book or magazine.
+The device is less small and lighter than a regular book or magazine.
 The size of the Sony PRS 600 is 168mm long, 118.9mm wide and just 9.6 mm thick.

 The total weight of the device is just 220 grams (still 50 grams heavier than the Kindle).

 Screen & Display

 The e-reader has a 6-inch screen (800×600 pixels) that uses E-Ink technology which allows you to read your books even in direct sunlight without any glare.

 E-Ink technology is comprised of micro-particles, which are designed to mimic the look and feel of ink on paper.
 The effect this has on your reading is that it makes it much easier on your eyes (reduces eyestrain).
 Also, it’s using much less power consumption than an LDC screen such as the one on the iPad2.

 You can literally read from this device for hours on end just like a normal book without your eyes drying up or feeling tired.

 The touch-screen navigation is a particular benefit to this device.
 The touch screen model also makes it stand out from other eBook readers such as the Kindle (which uses a touchpad keyboard).
 You can use your fingers to swipe across the page or access the menu at the bottom.

 The reader also contains a free hand stylus that allows you to highlight, annotate words, write messages or take notes.